PatternFM/patternfm.github.io/minimal/index.markdown

 IdGenerator.generateId() => "jDWatQsPtRNOMhYAnVWUDF3LE"
 ```

-You can specify the length of the id to generate by provding a length argument:
+You can specify the length of the id to generate by providing a *length* argument:

 ```java
 IdGenerator.generateId(5) => "pciIi"